gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 so this isn't a particularly difficult task.
 Or perhaps more accurately, tips are only *recorded* when someone pays with a card.

-## Scaling Out
+## Scaling Out with Dask

 OK, so we've fit our model and it's been basically normal.
-Maybe we've been a overly-dogmatic about doing *everything* in a pipeline, but that's just good model hygiene anyway.
+Maybe we've been overly-dogmatic about doing *everything* in a pipeline, but that's just good model hygiene anyway.

 Now, to scale out to the rest of the dataset.
-We'll predict the probability of tipping for every cab ride in the dataset (bearing in mind that the full dataset doesn't fit in my laptop's RAM).
+We'll predict the probability of tipping for every cab ride in the dataset (bearing in mind that the full dataset doesn't fit in my laptop's RAM, so we'll do it out-of-core).

 To make things a bit easier we'll use dask, though it isn't strictly necessary for this section.
 It saves us from writing a for loop (big whoop).
-Additionally, we'll be able to reuse this code when we go to scale out to a cluster (that part is pretty cool, actually).
+Later on well see that we can, reuse this code when we go to scale out to a cluster (that part is pretty cool, actually).
 Dask can scale down to a single laptop, and up to thousands of cores.